met4citizen/BigraphQM/README.md

 This approach links our model to the vector spaces and the Born rule.

-NOTE: The reason why the "distances" are squared in the Born rule is geometric.
+NOTE: The reason why these "similarities" are squared in the Born rule is geometric.
 First, Kolmogorov's axioms tell us that the probabilities should add up to one.
 Second, as shown below, the sum of cosines squared equals to one in high dimensional vector spaces.